AbedTuffaha/Encryption-Decryption/README.md

 Both the encrypted text and the encryption key are validated to ensure they are not empty.

-To decrypt the encrypted text, the following process is applied:
+To decrypt the encrypted text, the following process is applied in the function `decrypt(text, encryption_key)`:

 - First, split the text into a list of words using the `.split()` function.
 - Reverse each `word`, which will return each `word` to its original order.